huynhnhathao/job_recommender/README.md

 ![image-20211130112818381](README.assets/image-20211130112818381.png)

 These two dataframes are still not enough, we need data about previous candidates who used our recommender system.
-For that, we can not crawl from the website, but we'll use a Resume dataset from [Kaggle]([Resume Dataset | Kaggle](https://www.kaggle.com/gauravduttakiit/resume-dataset)).
+For that, we can not crawl from the website, but we'll use a Resume dataset from [Resume Dataset | Kaggle](https://www.kaggle.com/gauravduttakiit/resume-dataset).
 This dataset has resume and expertise of candidate, mostly in the IT industry.
 Here is how it look like:

 ![image-20211130113310629](README.assets/image-20211130113310629.png)